By Jan Corey Arnett

 When he set his eyes on its big, red barn on the hill, he said, “That’s my dream place — because of the barn.”
 His predecessor there, William Wagner, in the early 1900s had also called this his dream place — at the time because of its thick forest and gurgling stream.

-The 30-by-90-foot gambrel-roofed barn dates to the mid-1940s with the date of its concrete floor — Sept.
+The 30-by-90-foot gambrel-roofed barn dates to the mid-1940s with the date when the concrete floors where placed with help from the Concrete Contractor Fort Wayne — Sept.
 28, 1946 — closely matching.
 It replaced two other barns, one for which it shares a footprint.
 As best as Demers can determine, the barn on the north end of the property was used for young stock separated by a drive-thru, with the milking parlor taking up about two-thirds of the barn.

 Unlike many barns its age and older, it is not held together with wooden pegs or “tree nails,” but with 8-inch spikes.
-Some of the spikes have worked loose over the years, since they don’t contract and expand with the wood around them, so Demers keeps an eye on changes.
+Some of the spikes have worked loose over the years, since they don’t contract and expand with the wood around them, so Demers keeps an eye on changes and hires professionals to provide residential roof leak repairs whenever any start to show up.
 The barn is cabled, sidewall to sidewall, likely to ensure the frame could handle the added weight when a metal roof was added 20 years ago.
+The metal roofing charlotte adds to the strength and reliability of the barn.
+The Local Roofing Company Near me is whom I would rely on to have my roof checked in case I notice any leaks.

 Underneath the metal roof is traditional shingle roofing, and under that is the original cedar shake.
 The barn’s siding was in very good condition, but Demers chose to sheath the barn in metal.
 He added 12 upper-level windows for light and replaced all ground-level windows.
+He also added blinds that are perfect for tilt and turn windows.
 Metal doors replaced wood.
+Proper siding is an important thing.
+For siding ideas and assistance, check out sidingnorfolkva.com.

 “I’d like to meet the guy who did the cedar shakes,” Demers says with a grin.
 “I bet it was the youngest guy on the crew!”